Chapter 7: Q. 79 (page 434)

 A manufacturer produces -pound lifting weights.
 The lowest actual weight is pounds, and the highest is pounds.
 Each weight is equally likely so the distribution of weights is uniform.
 A sample of weights is taken.

-Find the percentile for the mean weight for the weights.
+Find the 90th percentile for the total weight of the 100 weights.

 What do you think about this solution?